WebAssembly/component-model/design/mvp/WIT.md

 * Each top-level WIT definition (in this example: `types` and `namespace`) turns into a type export of the same kebab-name.
-* Each WIT interface is mapped to a component-type that exports an instance-type with a fully-qualified interface name (in this example:
+* Each WIT interface is mapped to a component-type that exports an instance with a fully-qualified interface name (in this example:
   `local:demo/types` and `local:demo/namespace`).
 Note that this nested scheme allows a single component to both define and implement a WIT interface without name conflict.